Roasted Rainbow Vegetables

 • Winter – Red-skinned potatoes, rutabaga, yams, kale, red cabbage

-Can I make these roasted vegetables oil-free?
+Can I make these rainbow vegetables oil-free?

 Yes!
 You’ll want to use a silicone mat to make sure nothing sticks to the pan.
 Lightly mist the vegetables with water to make sure the seasonings stick and spritz them again every 10 – 15 minutes while baking.